estebanurimini/cifar10/README.md

 # CIFAR-10 Classification

-This project implements various model architectures for **CIFAR-10** classification (10-class image recognition on 32×32 color images) using PyTorch, with a modular, SOLID-compliant training framework.
+This project implements several model architectures for **CIFAR-10** classification (10-class image recognition on 32×32 color images) using PyTorch, with a modular framework.

 ## Project Structure